<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 You can do this by spying on other people's Instagram.

-Or you can go through your old posts to see which ones got the most engagement.
+Or you can review your old posts to see which ones got the most engagement.

-Then you can create a new version of those posts.
+Then you can create a new version of those posts (or recycle the old ones).

 If you use Post Planner, you can easily filter through your most popular posts. 😉